-I’m going to guess a few of you did a fair amount of baking this month.
+You are going to learn how to make your own homemade vanilla extract in the steps ahead.
+I’m going to guess a few of you do a fair amount of baking.
 Did you have to buy vanilla extract at the store?
 It’s expensive and it’s not always that healthy for you.
 Many of the vanilla extracts sold are “imitation” and are really just filled with ethyl alcohol and chemicals.
 That doesn’t sound like a great way to make your desserts taste extra special now does it.
 Here is an easy recipe to make your own vanilla extract.
-I gave bottles of it away as hostess gifts this year and have one more mason jar saved for myself.
+I give bottles of it away as hostess gifts, and have one more mason jar saved for myself.
 Time to make a few more batches.

 I cut the vanilla beans in half with scissors, then scraped the vanilla beans out into an sterile quart size glass mason jar.
 The vanilla beans are also added to the mason jar.
 Then cover the beans with your alcohol of choice.
 I used all three alcohols (separately) so I could decide which one is better.
 The bourbon smelled the best by far, but it is a more expensive choice.
 The better the alcohol you use, the better the end result.
 If you choose vodka, skip the plastic bottle bottom shelf vodka and get a mid-level priced option instead.
 It will create a better end result.

 Next, store the jars in a cool, dark place.
 It has to be handy so it may be easier to just make some room in a kitchen cabinet.
 Over the next week, give the jars a gentle shake.
 After a week is up, transfer the jars to a storage area and let them sit for a minimum of six weeks.
 The longer they sit, the better.
 For the Christmas gifts I made, I did this in August and let them sit for months.
 Some say you can do it right away, others agree that longer steeping time is better.